SerratedGrin/Elk-Stack-Project/README.md

 The funtions of Filebeat and Metricbeat were covered at the beginning of this readme.
 Packbeat collects packets that pass through the network card, generating a trace of the network activity and forwarding this data to the ELK stack for analysis.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+The Jump-Box-Provisioner serves this purpose.

 SSH into the control node and follow the steps below:

+- Update the hosts file within the Ansible directory (/etc/Ansible/) to include the webservers (Red Team VMs) and the ELK server.
+Referenced in [this screenshot](https://github.com/SerratedGrin/Elk-Stack-Project/blob/master/Ansible%20Hosts%20cap.png).
+While in this directory, run the command 'mkdir files' - this is crucial for the third step.

 - Copy the [filebeat-config.yml](https://github.com/SerratedGrin/Elk-Stack-Project/blob/master/filebeat-config.yml) to the proper directory specified inside said YAML file.
-This will involve making a directory called 'files' inside the Ansible directory in order to use this specific configuration.
-- Update the hosts file within the Ansible directory file to include the webservers (Red Team VMs) and the ELK server.
-Referenced in [this screenshot]()

 - Run the playbook, and navigate to to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+As refrenced in the first step, this will involve making a directory called 'files' inside the Ansible directory in order to use this specific configuration.

+To verify success, you can run the command 'sudo docker container list -a' to verify that the ELK container was pulled and installed.
+You can then run 'sudo docker start elk' follow by 'sudo docker ps' to verify that the container launched and runs successfully.

+By then running curl http://52.252.58.97:5601, if the installation was successful and the container is running, the Kibana web application will load in a web browser.